Avg. Reading Time: 2 min

 The draft runs like any other fantasy sports snake-style draft would with the last pick of the first round receiving the first pick of the second round.

 Our participants will score points based on how their breweries medal during the actual competition.
 Please note, that beers in the Great American Beer Festival are judged based on their style guidelines.
 So while you may be a huge fan of a crazy creative beer, it may not necessarily win due to it’s style category guidelines.
 Here’s how participants will score points.

 3 points for Silver

 5 points for Gold

 20 points for Brewery and Brewmaster of the Year for a Brewing Company (regardless of size)

 15 points for Brewery and Brewmaster of the Year for a Brew Pub (regardless of size)

-Judging will take place on Saturday morning and we’ll have the final results on how our participants finished on Monday.
+Judging will take place on Saturday morning of the Great American Beer Festival and we’ll have the final results on how our participants finished that following week.

 Like this post?
 Be sure to follow us on Instagram / Twitter: @PorchDrinkingCO or on Facebook